PaloAltoNetworks/pcs-sizing-scripts/azure/README.md

 ## Overview

-This document describes how to prepare for, and how to run the Prisma Cloud Azure License Sizing Script.
+This document describes how to prepare for and run the Prisma Cloud Azure License Sizing Script.

 ## Prerequisites